ManuDangi/Js-Code/README.md

 MY SECOUD PROJECT :-
 This project is a simple digital watch that displays the current time.
 The watch is designed to be user-friendly and provides an accurate and real-time display of hours, minutes, and seconds.
 This project is ideal for beginners looking to learn more about real-time data display and time-related functionalities.

+Guess the Number Game :-
+This is a command-line game where the player tries to guess a randomly generated number within a specific range.
+The computer provides feedback on whether the guess is too high, too low, or correct.